 Humid fish room?
 High evaporation?
 Tank water spraying your fish feeder?
 If the food inside your fish feeder is soggy or clumping together, then you have a moisture problem.
 This can cause the food to go stale or worse, rot.

-This is a problem with any automatic fish feeder with an always-open dispenser… It’s basically inviting water to enter your feeder.
+This is a problem that affects any automatic fish feeder with an always-open dispenser… It’s basically inviting water to enter your feeder.
 As Lifegard Aquatics shows us, the best way to stop fish food from clumping is to prevent water from reaching it altogether.

 The Intelli-Feed’s unique design keeps the food container completely sealed when not in use.
 When feeding time rolls around, the container pops out, dispenses tasty treats to your fish before sealing itself back up.
 I found it to be very effective at preventing moisture from reaching the dried fish food inside.

-While the Intelli-Feed is by far the best choice if you have moisture problems, there were a few downsides – but by no means deal breakers – that stopped me from recommending it as my go-to choice for humid conditions.
+While the Intelli-Feed is by far the best choice if you have moisture problems, there were a few downsides – but by no means deal breakers – that stopped me from recommending it as the all round best automatic fish feeder.

 For starters, this feeder is expensive.
 For the same price, you can buy two Eheim fish feeders and still have change left over.
 I also found the clamp to be more difficult to set up than the other automatic fish feeders I reviewed.